airwallex/airwallex-payment-android/GUIDE.md

         airwallex.handlePaymentData(requestCode, resultCode, data)
     }
 ```

-3. After successfully `Cards` payment, the Airwallex server will notify the Merchant, then you can make sure if the `PaymentIntent` is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
+3. After successfully confirming the payment intent, you can prompt the shopper with the result of confirm PaymentIntent

+4. To obtain the payment result, you need to call the `retrievePaymentIntent` method and check the payment status for result
 ```kotlin
     airwallex.retrievePaymentIntent(
         params = RetrievePaymentIntentParams(